D\'{e}vissage for Waldhausen K-theory: Introduction

 \section{Introduction}

 The d\'{e}vissage theorem of Quillen \cite{Qu} is a fundamental theorem in algebraic $K$-theory with many applications.
-The theorem states that given a full exact inclusion of abelian categories $\A \hookrightarrow \C$, where $\A$ is closed under subobjects and quotients in $\C$, and in addition, it satisfies the condition that every object $C \in \C$ admits a finite filtration:
+The theorem states that given a full exact inclusion $\A \hookrightarrow \C$ of abelian categories, where $\A$ is closed under subobjects and quotients in $\C$ and the following \emph{d\'evissage condition} is satisfied: every object $C \in \C$ admits a finite filtration

 such that $C_i / C_{i-1} \in \A$ for $i \geq 1$, then the induced map $K(\A) \xrightarrow{\simeq} K(\C)$ is a homotopy equivalence.
-This theorem is an important source of $K$-equivalences which do not arise from an equivalence between the underlying homotopy theories -- in other words, it makes essential use on the ``group completion'' process that defines algebraic $K$-theory.
+This theorem is an important source of $K$-equivalences which do not arise from an equivalence between the underlying homotopy theories -- in other words, it makes essential use of the ``group completion'' process that defines algebraic $K$-theory.

-Waldhausen \cite{Wa} extended the definition of Quillen $K$-theory to categories with cofibrations and weak equivalences (\emph{Waldhausen categories}) and generalized many of Quillen's fundamental theorems to this more general homotopical context, but the d\'{e}vissage theorem has been a notable exception.
-The problem of finding a suitable generalization of the d\'{e}vissage theorem to Waldhausen $K$-theory was stated explicitly by Thomason-Trobaugh \cite[1.11.1]{TT} (see also Waldhausen \cite[p.
+Waldhausen \cite{Wa} extended the definition of Quillen $K$-theory to categories with cofibrations and weak equivalences (\emph{Waldhausen categories}) and proved generalizations of Quillen's fundamental theorems in this general context, but the d\'{e}vissage theorem has been a notable exception.
+The problem of finding a suitable generalization of the d\'{e}vissage theorem to Waldhausen $K$-theory was stated explicitly by Thomason--Trobaugh \cite[1.11.1]{TT} (see also Waldhausen \cite[p.
 188]{Wa2}).
 More precisely, the problem asks for a general result in Waldhausen $K$-theory that specializes to Quillen's d\'evissage theorem when applied to the categories of bounded chain complexes.

-On the other hand, Waldhausen's theorem on spherical objects \cite[Theorem 1.7.1]{Wa} may be considered as a d\'evissage--type theorem even though it is not related to Quillen's d\'evissage theorem.
-The theorem states that given a Waldhausen category $\C$ satisfying certain mild technical assumptions and an associated collection $\A = (\A_i)$ of Waldhausen subcategories of $\C$ consisting of spherical objects in $\C$ of dimension $i$, then under the assumption that the morphisms in $\C$ satisfy a multiple type version of the d\'evissage condition in Quillen's theorem, it follows that a canonical comparison map:
+On the other hand, Waldhausen's theorem on spherical objects \cite[Theorem 1.7.1]{Wa} may be considered as a d\'evissage--type theorem, even though it is not related to Quillen's d\'evissage theorem.
+The theorem applies to the case of a Waldhausen category $\C$ which satisfies certain homotopical assumptions and has an associated collection $\A = (\A_i)$ of Waldhausen subcategories of \emph{spherical objects in} $\C$ \emph{of dimension} $i$, i.e., objects in $\C$ which are concentrated in degree $i$ in a suitable sense.
+Under the assumption that the morphisms in $\C$ satisfy a multiple type version of the d\'evissage condition in Quillen's theorem, the theorem states that a canonical comparison map: